-The existence of significant estimation uncertainty warrants specific audit focus in this area as any error in determining the fair value, could have a material impact on the carrying value of the Group's development properties and the fair value disclosures in the Group's consolidated financial statements.
+Assessment of net realizable value requires management to make significant estimates and judgements.
+This coupled with existence of market volatility, warrants specific audit focus in this area as any error in determining the net realisable value could have a material impact on the carrying value of the Group's properties in the consolidated financial statements.